vkosmirak/Blog/Using Injection for Xcode.md

 ###TODO:

-1. Simplify installing, there are some steps that is not actual for now
+1. Simplify installing, there are some steps that are not actual for now
 2. DEMO: how to use

 My comment: